bunnicash/archinstall/README.md

 • guipreset: add a complete preset featuring DS, DM, DE/WM - use 1 for "Gnome Wayland", 2 for "KDE Development Platform", 3 for "Deepin Desktop", 4 for "Cinnamon Development Platform" and 0 for none (use either displayman + de_wm OR the guipreset)

+• use_wine: install wine and its utils/libs, useful for windows programs, games etc - use 1 to install, 0 to skip it
 • packages_ext: add as many additional packages to be installed as you wish or 0 for none
 </pre>
 <br>